BenIsenstein/benisenstein.me/src/pages/resume.md

 ---

-A proficient full-stack developer with four years of experience in software development.
+A proficient full-stack developer with five years of experience in software development.
 Five years of transferable experience in extremely fast-paced environments as a freelance musician.

 Systems thinker, with experience building tools for developer teams.
 Able to learn quickly, solve problems effectively, and apply new learnings across projects.